Phoenix Area Service

 Do not open or bypass an AC disconnect if you are not trained

 HVAC disconnects carry high voltage.
-Burning smells, melted parts, buzzing, or repeated trips should be handled by a qualified technician.
+Burning smells, melted parts, buzzing, corrosion, failed fuses, or repeated breaker trips should be handled by a qualified technician.
+The disconnect and outdoor unit should be checked together.

 Outdoor unit dead

-The unit may have no high voltage because of breaker, disconnect, fuse, wiring, or contactor problems.
+The unit may have no high voltage because of breaker, disconnect, fuse, wiring, control, or contactor problems.

 Breaker trips

-A disconnect problem can be tied to electrical faults, failed components, or equipment overload.
+A disconnect problem can be tied to electrical faults, failed components, equipment overload, or compressor startup trouble.

 Hot electrical smell